Lomian/Unusual-flight-tracker/README.md

-aircraft_data.json provides a raw file of the aircraft data you are logging/passes through to the gui
+aircraft_data.json provides a raw file example of the aircraft data you are logging/passes through to the gui